 The Andreas Family Fund

 Through the generosity of the Andreas family, we offer scholarships through the Andreas Family Scholarship Fund which focuses on providing financial aid to students in US public schools who are academically eligible, but may not be able to afford our programs.
 The Fund's goal is to reduce barriers and broaden the range of students who participate in SFS programs.

-Pell Grant Match Award
+Pell Grant Match Scholarship

 SFS matches Federal Pell Grant funding for all SFS semester programs to students who use their Pell Grant to help pay the cost of their SFS program.
 Students must complete the SFS Financial Aid Application in order to receive this award.
 The total award package is not limited to the amount of the Pell Grant; you will also be considered for additional scholarships, travel grants, and loans offered by SFS that could enhance this award.

 SFS seeks to broaden and strengthen the participation of traditionally underrepresented minority students in all of its programs.
 Creating an inclusive and diverse student body is of utmost importance.
 The SFS Diversity Scholarship is one of the ways we broaden the participation of underrepresented groups of students in study abroad.
 For SFS, underrepresented groups include, but are not limited to, students who identify with a certain race, sex, color, religion, creed, sexual orientation, gender identity, gender expression, disability, age, marital status, national origin or ancestry, ethnic origin, or veteran status.
 Underrepresented groups also include first generation college students and students from low income families.
 In order to be considered for the need-based Diversity Scholarship, please attach a personal statement to your SFS Financial Aid Application to explain how your participation in an SFS program would broaden the diversity of the program.